 I once found myself pressing on a word while reading a paperback, thinking the definition would somehow appear.

 You can also use their X-Ray tool to find the different contexts in which the words are used.
 To a language learner like me, this is gold!

-6. Ereaders offer personalization
+6. Ereaders offer personalization.

-On some good ebook reading devices like the Kobo Aura One for example, there are as many as 24 font sizes – you will certainly find one that is pleasant to your eyes and prevents eye strain, headache, and bad postures!
+On some good ebook reading devices like the Kobo Aura One, for example, there are as many as 24 font sizes – you will certainly find one that is pleasant to your eyes and prevents eye strain, headache, and bad postures!

-7. Easy sharing nurtures book loving community
+7. Easy sharing nurtures the book-loving community.

 For example, you can borrow books from your friends on the Nook for 14 days.
-While using Kindle, you can even share the book to read at the same time as your book partner – which you can’t with a physical book.
+While using Kindle Unlimited, you can share the book to read at the same time as your book partner.

-8. Books in *your* language while abroad
+8. Books in *your* language while abroad.

-I knew that there are more languages on this planet than just English, but I never really understood the underlying problems with it.
+I knew that there are more languages on this planet than just English.
+But I never really understood the underlying problems with it.
 Until I lived in Taiwan for a while, where English books are not that easily available.

 With a Kindle though, you can download loads of the latest books from the Amazon library.
 No more furious trips to the bookstore to buy loads of books every time you fly back to visit your family!

 9. Ereaders help the planet.

-An average book has several hundreds of pages.
+An average book has several hundreds of paper pages.
 If you’re a casual reader and read an average one book per month on an ebook reader, you will save thousands of sheets of paper in a year.

 The thing about electronic devices is that they need energy to run, which if you have an iPhone can be quite annoying as most need to be charged every day or two.

 For casual book lovers who read about an hour a day, charging your device twice a month is sufficient.
-The best ereaders can last for as long as two months on a single charge!
+The best e-readers can last for as long as two months on a single charge!